laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 Rscript hybrid_relationships.R
 ```

 The program will spit out a summary of relationships across the alleles for all loci for each sample.
 All going well, there should now be a file in your working directory called "allele_combinations.txt".
-You can examine it and see what combinations of closest relatives for each allele were found for each sample at specific loci.
-"NSSS" is an abbreviation for "no single sister species" e.g. in this case the allele was sister to a clade containing multiple taxa. "allele_combinations_sum.txt" has the same information but summarized for each sample.
+You can examine it and see what combinations of closest relatives for each allele were found for each sample at specific loci. "allele_combinations_sum.txt" has the same information but summarized for each sample.
+Relationships are not recorded for alleles which are sister to a clade of other alleles rather than to a single other allele.